ayellapragada/devlog/DESIGN.md

 Event Sources:

-- git hooks
+- git hooks ✅
-- shell hooks
+- shell hooks ✅
 - wisprflow
-- git scans / polling
+- (Future) GitHub merged PR polling

 The goal here is to keep this modular and extensible.